AOS573-2017/aos573-2017.github.io/_assignments/11-0-python.md

 	return interpolated_list
 ~~~

-Test your function using your netCDF dataset.
+Test your function using the 'exercise_one_data.nc' netCDF dataset choosing either 'lat_var' or 'lon_var'.
 First, by hand figure out what your function will return.
 Then pass in the parameters to your interpolate function and see if you were right.

 A useful function to understand would be the range function in Python.
 You can read about it, and other build in functions, here: https://docs.python.org/2/library/functions.html#range.